wclever/NdYaccLexTool/README.md

 -----------------

-    First, most important the Next Delphi Yacc & Lex - Parser generator as described after the next section.
+    First, most important the Next Delphi Yacc & Lex - Parser generator by Roman Yankovsky
+    (as described after the next section)

 -----------------